 Students are expected to attend all class sessions during the course.
 As adult learners, you make personal decisions about enacting professional responsibilities, including those as a student.
 Students are expected to arrive on time and stay for the duration of class time.
-Attendance, timeliness, and professionally relevant, respectful and active participation are expected.
+Attendance, timeliness, and professionally relevant, respectful and active participation are expected, and will be assessed via the dispositions rubric which I will complete at the end of the course.
 Attendance and professional participation at all sessions is very important because all of the activities in class are planned in such a way that they cannot be recreated outside the class session.

 In the unlikely event that you are not able to attend, it is your responsibility to make arrangements to obtain notes, handouts, and lecture details from another student.
 Students who are absent are held responsible for the material covered including assignment discussions/clarifications/explanations and assignments given and due.
-It is your responsibility to arrange with another student for collection of materials and to promptly obtain class notes, handouts, lecture details, explanations of content, and procedures/assignments, etc. It is also recommended that you notify the instructor about absences in advance or within 24 hours after an absence
+It is your responsibility to arrange with another student for collection of materials and to promptly obtain class notes, handouts, lecture details, explanations of content, and procedures/assignments, etc. It is also recommended that you notify the instructor about absences in advance or within 24 hours after an absence.
+If you anticipate that you will miss more than two sessions, it is recommended that you drop the class and take it in a semester where you can ensure appropriate attendance.